astorfi/TensorFlow-World/docs/tutorials/3-neural_network/autoencoder/README.rst

 The MNIST dataset contains vectorized images of 28X28.
 Therefore we define a new function to reshape each batch of MNIST images to 28X28 and then resize to 32X32.
-The reason of resizing to 32X32 is to make it a power of two and therefore we can easily use stride of 2 for downsampling and upsampling.
+The reason of resizing to 32X32 is to make it a power of two and therefore we can easily use the stride of 2 for downsampling and upsampling.

 .. code-block:: python